ABOUT ME

 Vorbis

-Vorbis is also developed by Xiph.org and libvorbis was first released it on July 19th, 2002.
-Vorbis is the OGG container's default audio codec.
+The Vorbis codec was also developed by the Xiph.org foundation and libvorbis was first released on July 19, 2002.
+Vorbis is the audio codec for the OGG container and can only be used with the .ogg extension.

 128 kbps